cduggn/dynamodb-userguide/README.md

 - DynamoDB has extreme scaling handling millions of queries per second.
 - Supports tables of any size.
 - Updates are instant

+## PutItem

+- By default PutItem returns no data.
+- Use the ReturnValues parameter on input to instruct DynamoDB to return attributes. (options include ALL_OLD, ALL_NEW etc)
+- Use conditional expressions to identify if a partition key already exists in the table thus preventing unexpected overwrites.

+## Choosing a UUID

+- Use a UUID generator package based on [RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html).
+No centralized authority is required to administer them.
+The UUID's described in this specification are 128 bits long and can guarantee uniqueness across space and time.
+A Go implementation is https://github.com/google/uuid